Dakesi95/ids-honeypots/install.md

 snort is now installed.
 Check it out with `snort -V`

-Snort need some folder and files to place its logs,errors and rules files, therefore run the `setup-dirs.sh`script with `sh setup-dirs.sh`
+Snort need some folder and files to place its logs,errors and rules files, therefore run the `/install-scripts/setup-dirs.sh`script with `sh setup-dirs.sh`

 ## Install Docker on Kali Linux

-Use the `install-scripts/install-docker.sh` script or the following commands to install Docker on Kali:
+Use the `/install-scripts/install-docker.sh` script or the following commands to install Docker on Kali:

 1. curl -fsSL https://download.docker.com/linux/debian/gpg | sudo apt-key add
 2. echo 'deb https://download.docker.com/linux/debian stretch stable' > /etc/apt/sources.list.d/docker.list